 What information will my team need to provide in the application?

-The application is subject to modification until the application submission period opens, but will likely include fields for the following information: the names and student status for each member; a description of the team’s idea, the problem the idea is intended to resolve, and the implementation process for the idea; disclosure of past funding awarded to the team for this idea; and details about current or prior mentorship.
+The first round application includes a list of team members and affiliations, a description of the team’s idea, the problem the idea is intended to resolve, the implementation process for the idea, disclosure of past funding awarded to the team for this idea (if applicable), and details about current or prior mentorship.
 Teams selected as finalists will be paired with a mentor to develop a business plan and pitch for the Awards Dinner in May 2018.

 What intellectual property information should I be aware of before submitting my application?

 Teams must be aware of and in compliance with their institutions’ IP policies in order to participate in this competition, and will be asked to disclose in their application whether the technology upon which their proposal is based has any prior rights to it (i.e. from investors or previous competition sponsorship).
 Judges and mentors in the Innovation Prize are required to sign confidentiality agreements, and mentors are also required to sign additional conflict of interest forms to ensure that teams retain control of their technology.